 This article will describe generalized anxiety disorder how to recognize it, what it is caused by, and effective methods that can be used to overcome it.
+It will also touch on the idea of situational phobias.

 Think You Have Anxiety?

-Find out if you show signs of situational anxiety disorder with my free 7 minute anxiety test, and learn what you can do about it.
+Find out if you show signs of situational anxiety disorder with my free 7-minute anxiety test, and learn what you can do about it.

 Signs of Trouble - The Symptoms of GAD